mitotic/graphterm/docs/virtual-lab.rst

     gopen notebook.ipynb

-Once you have opened a notebook, you can use *Control-Enter* or *Shift-Enter* key combinations to work with cells, or use the *notebook* menu options.
+Once you have opened a notebook, you can enter code in the notebook cells.
+Type either *Control-Enter* to execute code in-place, or *Shift-Enter* to execute and move to the next cell (creating a new cell, if necessary).
+You can also use the *run* button on the top menu, which behaves like *Shift-Enter* but does not create new cells.
+Other notebook operations can be carried out using the *notebook* menu or the keyboard shortcuts listed under *help/notebook shortcuts*.

 Saving and exiting python notebooks
 --------------------------------------------------------------------------------------------